This document shows how to add Annoto Moodle local plugin to your Moodle enviroment.

 Automatic detection of the type of player running on the page and automatic adjustment of the type of player

-The plugin are currently support the following video players/sources (the system supports more players if needed can be added such as FlowPlayer, Wistia, etc.):
+The plugin currently supports the following video players/sources (the system supports more players.
+If needed can be added such as FlowPlayer, Wistia, etc.):

 Ability to change Annoto appearance and layout settings

 In activity level

 Once the plugin is installed, go to its settings screen and set its mode of operation according to the desired mode.

 The plugin is installed with default settings that include settings for roles, layout settings, and settings of how to run on a site.
 So in you can just insert the Annoto Setup settings as well as the application scope settings and start working.

 API Key –Which was received from Annoto, this is provided per domain

 SSO Secret –Which was received from Annoto, this is provided per domain